 - NEW, now comes with WiFi app control (only in the 800 series)

 - Reliable, iRobot is the market leader when it comes to performance over time (they have the largest budget for R&D)

 - Strong secondary market for replacement parts

 - Full Review: Check it out here (if needed).

 Runner-Up?
-I like the Botvac D80 (full review here) as an alternative here.
+I like the Botvac D3 (full Botvac D3 review) as an alternative here.
 If you prefer an organized cleaning pattern (as opposed to the Roomba’s random pattern), you’ll want this option.
 Sometimes for smaller quarters it also makes more sense to use the boundary marking.
 It’s certainly more feasible for smaller living spaces.
-Prices are very comparable to the 860, but check this listing for the latest.
+Prices are very comparable to the 890 (if not less), but check this listing for the latest price.